 The Middle Fork Greenway project, led by the Blue Ridge Conservancy, has been in development since 2013.
 Eventually, the Greenway will be an uninterrupted walking, biking, and hiking path that follows the Middle Fork of the New River all the way from Blowing Rock to Boone's existing Greenway trail.

-Although the Middle Fork Greenway is not yet finished, there are several miles of the trail already built and ready to enjoy.
-Four great trailheads can take you to several sections of completed trails open to hikers, bikers, and leashed pets.
-Most trailheads offer fishing access, benches, and picnic tables.
+Four great trailheads can take you to several sections of the trail open to hikers, bikers, and leashed pets.
+Most offer fishing access, benches, and picnic tables.

 1 Whitener Mountain Rd.

-The larger Highway 321 trailhead, flanked by Blue Deer Cookies and Birdies Coffee & Treats, is a more popular place to start.
-Two bridges present the potential paths ahead: take the bridge to the left and 0.2 miles to the Goldmine Branch trailhead.
-The bridge to the right's path continues for about 0.6 miles until it crosses underneath the road and connects to Sterling Creek Park, for a total of 1.6 miles.
+A large Highway 321 trailhead, flanked by Blue Deer Cookies and Birdies Coffee & Treats, is a popular place to start hiking.
+Two bridges present the potential paths ahead: take the bridge to the left and walk 0.2 miles to Goldmine Branch Park.
+The bridge to the right's path continues for about 2 miles until it crosses underneath the road near Tweetsie Railroad and continues to its current terminus at Sterling Creek Park.

 The bridge on the right crosses the Middle Fork and continues for 0.1 miles until the paved path turns into gravel.
 The gravel path quickly climbs in elevation, away from the roadway and into nature.
 At 0.4 miles, hikers or bikers will reach a resting spot and a bent wooden bridge.
 The trail climbs again on the other side of the bridge, past boulders, rhododendrons, and plentiful mountain laurel, until it starts to descend after another tenth of a mile.

-After descending back down a curving sharply to the right, the trail the path connects to another mile of trail on the other side of the road.
+After descending and curving sharply to the right, the trail connects to another mile of trail on the other side of the road.
 Walk past popular area attractions and back under the road to reach Sterling Creek Park.
-Turn back and stroll 1.6 miles back to the trailhead.
+Turn back and stroll 2 miles back to the trailhead.

 This section of the Greenway currently has about 0.1 miles of natural surface trail.
 The park's resilient natural ecosystem and hydroelectric history make this area a favorite stop for fishers and hikers already.
 Stop at the informational kiosk to read about the history and removal process of the Historic Tate Dam and the riparian restoration efforts made by local conservancy groups.
 A picnic table, situated near the trailhead, makes the perfect streamside picnic spot, and benches are situated in shady spots along the trail.